 Go to FAQ

-Applicants for U.S. immigrant visas must undergo medical examinations at designated facilities.
+Applicants for U.S. immigrant/fiancée visas must undergo medical examinations at designated facilities.
 Applicants are responsible for making their own arrangements for the medical examination in time to suit their travel plans.
-Applicants must bring a passport or another photograph-bearing travel document, any vaccination records, and four(4) passport-sized photographs (30 mm x 40 mm).
-You may obtain the medical examination forms from the doctor of designated facilities.
+Applicants must bring a passport or another photograph-bearing travel document, any vaccination records, four(4) passport-sized photographs (30 mm x 40 mm)*, and their CEAC confirmation page.
+(Note: Please submit an online CEAC DS260 application form before scheduling a medical exam appointment with a physician.)
+Medical examination forms are available at the doctor of designated facilities.
 Contact lens-wearers should not wear lenses to the examination.
 Please be sure to bring the lenses and any accompanying solution to the appointment.
-Please note that all immigrant visa applicants are required to fully disrobe during the examination.
+Please note that all immigrant/fiancée visa applicants are required to fully disrobe during the examination.

 The medical examination may include a chest X-ray and blood tests, which includes testing for venereal diseases.

-The fee for the medical examination is set in the agreement between the panel physician and the Embassy, and it varies by required tests and vaccinations.
+The fee for the medical examination is set in the agreement between the panel physician and the Embassy/Consulate, and it varies by required tests and vaccinations.

-Note: Medical examinations conducted in connection with immigrant visa applications have a maximum validity of six months.
+- Medical examinations conducted in connection with immigrant/fiancée visa applications have a maximum validity of six months.
 Visa validity cannot be later than medical examination validity: most visas are set to expire on the same date as the medical examination.
-If the alien cannot arrive in the United States before the expiration date of the medical examination, the alien must repeat the examination so that a valid visa may be issued.
+If the noncitizen cannot arrive in the United States before the expiration date of the medical examination, the noncitizen must repeat the examination so that a valid visa may be issued.